Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: U-Net Recovery

 Sample two-dimensional slices of the U-Net's three-dimensional predictions on the noiseless and SKA-noisy approximate light-cone test sets are displayed in Figure \ref{fig:fake_lc_preds}.
 One should note that the noiseless \textit{and} noisy datasets have the same noiseless ground-truth binarized 21-cm brightness temperature maps during training.
 Thus, all comparisons during training are made in reference to the same ground-truth, independent of the noise characteristics of the particular dataset.

-To quantify the U-Net's recovery performance on each test set and demonstrate an improvement in performance relative to the prior work of GH21, we use accuracy, precision, recall, and mean intersection-over-union (mean IoU) as metrics.
+To quantify the U-Net's recovery performance on each test set we use accuracy, precision, recall, and mean intersection-over-union (mean IoU) as metrics.
 To compute these statistics, we apply the binary classification scheme in Table \ref{tab:voxel_classification} to the voxels of our predicted maps.

 Using the classification presented in Table \ref{tab:voxel_classification}, the accuracy is defined as

 and indicates how often the predictions match their labels, where $N_{\text{vox}}$ is the number of voxels.
 Precision is defined as